GINGER-HSPH/AAU-Training-2019/primer.md

 -	**Complete** the corresponding exercise.
 Be sure to save and annotate your R program!

-- **Download** the Rosmap dataset and corresponding files.
+- **Download** the [Rosmap dataset] INSERT RMP here and [corresponding files].
 This is the dataset that we will be using throughout the primer.

 -	**Follow the topics in order**, as they build on each other.